 Over the past decade or so, the literature has sprung in analyses of the impact the so-called online or digital „piracy'” has on sales.
 Since theory posits both positive and negative effects are possible, the question remains purely empirical.
 Consequently, there is a variety of published articles and working papers arguing in both ways, many of which attempt to account for the challenge of providing a reliable and causal effect.
 The objective of this survey is to review and discuss the accomplishments of the field so far.
 We also provide a tentative meta-analysis.
 Despite the multiplicity of measures and methods used we argue that the literature as a whole fails to reject the null hypothesis of no effects on sales.

-This study employs a vignette experiment to inquire, which features of online ?piracy? make it ethically discernible from a traditional theft.
-This question is pertinent since the social norm concerning traditional theft is starkly different from the evidence on ethical evaluation of online ?piracy?.
-We specifically distinguish between contextual features of theft, such as for example the physical loss of an item, breach of protection, availability of alternatives, emotional proximity to the victim of theft, etc. We find that some of these dimensions have more weight in ethical judgement, but there are no clear differences between online and traditional theft which could explain discrepancy in the frequency of commitment.
+This study employs a vignette experiment to inquire, which features of online "piracy" make it ethically discernible from a traditional theft.
+This question is pertinent since the social norm concerning traditional theft is starkly different from the evidence on ethical evaluation of online "piracy".
+We specifically distinguish between contextual features of theft, such as for example the physical loss of an item, breach of protection, availability of alternatives, emotional proximity to the victim of theft, etc. We find that some of these dimensions have more weight in ethical judgment, but there are no clear differences between online and traditional theft which could explain discrepancy in the frequency of commitment.

 Internet piracy and book sales: a field experiment Przeczytaj streszczenie | Read abstract